-Section 8.1 What oxygen benefits are you entitled to?
+What oxygen benefits are you entitled to?

-If you qualify for Medicare oxygen equipment coverage, then for as long as you are enrolled, AgeRight Advantage Health Plan (HMO I-SNP) will cover:
+If you qualify for Medicare oxygen equipment coverage AgeRight Advantage Health Plan (HMO I-SNP) will cover:

-- Rental of oxygen equipment - Delivery of oxygen and oxygen contents - Tubing and related oxygen accessories for the delivery of oxygen and oxygen contents - Maintenance and repairs of oxygen equipment
+- Rental of oxygen equipment

+- Delivery of oxygen and oxygen contents

+- Tubing and related oxygen accessories for the delivery of oxygen and oxygen contents

+• Maintenance and repairs of oxygen equipment

-If you leave AgeRight Advantage Health Plan (HMO I-SNP) or no longer medically require oxygen equipment, then the oxygen equipment must be returned to the owner.
+If you leave AgeRight Advantage Health Plan (HMO I-SNP) or no longer medically require oxygen equipment, then the oxygen equipment must be returned.